-Below is an example of how a connector can be paraphrased with a grammatically different kind of word, in this case a verb.
+Below is an example of how a connector (on the other hand) can be paraphrased with a grammatically different kind of word, in this case a verb.
 The connector meaning is that of “contrast”.
-The connector and its synonym are underlined in the example:
+The connector and its synonym are underlined:

 (a) Carbohydrates in the Italian diet frequently take the form of pasta.
 In many Asian countries, on the other hand, they are most likely to be eaten as rice.

 (b) Carbohydrates in the Italian diet frequently take the form of pasta.
 Many Asian countries differ in preferring rice.

 The verb differ in (b) is by no means the only alternative to on the other hand.
 The following are difference-showing words listed in the post 56.
 Comparing with “Like” and “Unlike”: unlike, contrast(s), differ(s), varies, different(ly), contrasting, dissimilar, not the same, more and less.
 Words ending in -self can also be useful (see 143.
 Problems Using “-self” Words).

 In the above sentences, both on the other hand and its synonym differ are inside the second of the two sentences whose meaning link they are helping to show.
 However, connector synonyms can also form a complete sentence by themselves, positioned between the other two sentences, like this:

 (c) Carbohydrates in the Italian diet frequently take the form of pasta.
 This is not the same everywhere.
 Many Asian countries prefer rice.